etn-ccis/blui-react-native-themes/README.md

 ### Dark Theme

-The theming mechanism for React Native Paper is a bit limited in the amount of customization available for components.
-Because of this, there are two dark themes available from PX Blue that should be applied to different components.

-The main theme should be applied using a `Provider` that wraps your application and passing in the theme (`blueDark`).
-This will be applied to the majority of the component in the RNP library.
+To use the light theme in your application, simply wrap the app in a `Provider` and pass in your desired theme (`blueDark`).

 ```tsx
 import { Provider as ThemeProvider} from 'react-native-paper';